kubeflow/spark-operator/README.md

 * Things like creating namespaces and setting up RBAC roles and resource quotas represent a separate concern and are better done before applications get submitted.
 * With the external CRD controller submitting applications on behalf of users, they don't need to deal with the submission process and the `spark-submit` command.
 Instead, the focus is shifted from thinking about commands to thinking about declaractive YAML files describing Spark applications that can be easily version controlled.
 * Externally created CRD objects make it easier to integrate Spark application submission and monitoring with users' existing pipelines and tooling on Kubernetes.
 * Internally created CRD objects are good for capturing and communicating application/executor status to the users, but not for driver/executor pod configuration/customization as very likely it needs external input.
 Such external input most likely need additional command-line options to get passed in.

+Additionally, keeping the CRD implementation outside the Spark repository gives us a lot of flexibility in terms of functionality to add to the CRD controller.
+We also have full control over code review and release process.

 ## Current Status